-- (2) In proceedings for an offence under subsection (1) - (a) it is not necessary for the prosecution to prove that an accused knew that the unmanned aircraft carried a prohibited item when flying; but - (b) it is a defence to the charge for the accused to prove, on a balance of probabilities, that he did not know, and could not reasonably have been expected to know, that the unmanned aircraft carried a prohibited item when flying.
+- (2) In proceedings for an offence under subsection (1) - (a) it is not necessary for the prosecution to prove that an accused knew that the unmanned aircraft carried a prohibited item when flying; but - (b) it is a defence to the charge for the accused to prove, on a balance of probabilities, that the accused did not know, and could not reasonably have been expected to know, that the unmanned aircraft carried a prohibited item when flying. - (3) Every offence under this section is an arrestable offence within the meaning of the Criminal Procedure Code 2010.

-- (3) Every offence under this section is an arrestable offence within the meaning of the Criminal Procedure Code (Cap.
-68). - (4) In this section, "prohibited item" means - (a) any weapon, substance or other thing the possession of which (for any purpose) would constitute an offence under any of the following written laws: - (i) the Arms and Explosives Act (Cap.
-13); - (ii) the Corrosive and Explosive Substances and Offensive Weapons Act (Cap.
-65); - (iii) the Dangerous Fireworks Act (Cap.
-72); - (b) any biological agent, biological agent waste or toxin within the meaning of the Biological Agents and Toxins Act (Cap.
-24A); - (c) any radioactive material, radioactive substance or radioactive waste within the meaning of the Radiation Protection Act (Cap.
-262); or - (d) any other hazardous material (whether gaseous, liquid or solid) that is prescribed, in a notification published in the Gazette, by the Minister charged with the responsibility for homefront security to be a prohibited item for the purposes of this section.
+- (4) In this section, "prohibited item" means - (a) any weapon, substance or other thing the possession of which (for any purpose) would constitute an offence under any of the following written laws: - (i) the Arms and Explosives Act (Cap.
+13); - (ii) the Corrosive and Explosive Substances and Offensive Weapons Act 1958; - (iii) the Dangerous Fireworks Act 1972; - (b) any biological agent, biological agent waste or toxin within the meaning of the Biological Agents and Toxins Act 2005; - (c) any radioactive material, radioactive substance or radioactive waste within the meaning of the Radiation Protection Act 2007; or - (d) any other hazardous material (whether gaseous, liquid or solid) that is prescribed, in a notification in the Gazette, by the Minister charged with the responsibility for homefront security to be a prohibited item for the purposes of this section.